 Grand Entrance Hall

 Grade II* listed structure and the world’s first caisson.
 The chamber is half the size of Shakespeare’s Globe, and is open again for the first time in a hundred and fifty years.
 This is where work on the tunnel began, and where Isambard Kingdom Brunel nearly drowned.
 When it opened in 1843 it was the world’s most popular visitor attraction, Brunel organised underground fairs and banquets inside the Thames Tunnel – once described as the Eighth Wonder of the World – in the mid-nineteenth century.
 It boasted a million visitors in the first three months.
-We think he would approve of the transformation of his Grade II* listed shaft into the Grand Entrance Hall; a performance space, 190 years after construction began.
+We think he would approve of the transformation of his Grade II* listed shaft into the Grand Entrance Hall; a performance space, almost two hundred years after construction began.
 There are guided tours every lunchtime, and regular music and theatre events.

 The project has been made possible thanks to the generosity of the Museum’s grantors AIM/Biffa Award (Association of Independent Museums) and the National Heritage Landmarks Partnership, as well as generous donations from London Borough of Southwark and great operational support from Transport for London.